nukotsuka/MultiDegreeLikeButton/README.md

 ```

 **Properties**
+- `isEnabled: Bool`: if this value is false, `completion` is not called, but animation works.
 - `likeDegree: Int`: the degree of like, and this value is used for expanding scale of the button.
 - `durationLongPress: Double`: the duration of expanding animation while tapping the button.
 - `duration3DTouch: Double`: the duration of expanding animation while 3D touching the button.
 - `durationShrink: Double`: the duration of shrinking animation after end of tap.
 - `delayBeforeShrink: Double`: the delay from the end of tap until shrinking starts.
 - `threshold3DTouch: CGFloat`: the threshold at which 3D touch starts.
-- `completion: ((Int) -> Void)?`: the callback function called after tap finishes. `Int` argument indicates the degree of like based on the time the user was tapping and the range is from 1 to `likeDegree`.
+- `completion: ((Int) -> Void)?`: the callback function called after tap finishes. `Int` argument indicates the degree of like based on the time the user was tapping, and the range is from 1 to `likeDegree`.

 ## Author